-Category of Beneficiaries Contribution Rates (%) The Insured Group Insurance Applicants Government Category 1 Civil Servants, Voluntary Military Personnel, Government Employees The Insured and Dependents 30 70 0 Private School Faculty and Staff The Insured and Dependents 30 35 35 Employees with Certain Employer(s) in Public or Private Enterprises or Institutions The Insured and Dependents 30 60 10 Employers, Self-employed Business Owners, Independently Practicing Professionals and Technicians The Insured and Dependents 100 0 0 Category 2 Occupational Union Members Without Specific Employers, Alien Seamen The Insured and Dependents 60 0 40 Category 3 Farmers, Fishermen, and Members of Irrigation Associations The Insured and Dependents 30 0 70 Category 4 Military Conscripts, Military School Students on Scholarships, Widows of Deceased Military Personnel on Pensions, Males Performing Alternative Military Service, Inmates at Correctional Facilities The Insured 0 0 100 Category 5 Low-income Households The Insured 0 0 100 Category 6 Veterans, Household Representatives of Survivors of Veterans The Insured 0 0 100 Dependents 30 0 70 District-level Residents The Insured and Dependents 60 0 40
+Category of Beneficiaries Percentage (%) The Insured Group Insurance Applicants Government Category 1 Civil Servants, Voluntary Military Personnel, Government Employees The Insured and Dependents 30 70 0 Private School Faculty and Staff The Insured and Dependents 30 35 35 Employees with Certain Employer(s) in Public or Private Enterprises or Institutions The Insured and Dependents 30 60 10 Employers, Self-employed Business Owners, Independently Practicing Professionals and Technicians The Insured and Dependents 100 0 0 Category 2 Occupational Union Members Without Specific Employers, Alien Seamen The Insured and Dependents 60 0 40 Category 3 Farmers, Fishermen, and Members of Irrigation Associations The Insured and Dependents 30 0 70 Category 4 Military conscripts, Military school students on scholarships, Widows of deceased military personnel on pensions, Males performing alternative military service, Inmates at correctional facilities The Insured 0 0 100

+Category of Beneficiaries Percentage (%) The Insured Group Insurance Applicants Government Category 5 Low-income Households The Insured 0 0 100 Category 6 Veterans, Household Representatives of Survivors of Veterans The Insured 0 0 100 Dependents 30 0 70 Other District-level Residents The Insured and Dependents 60 0 40

-The National Health Insurance charges different levels of premium based on the insured payroll-related amount, premium rate, and contribution or subsidy rate.
-The formula are shown below.
+National Health Insurance charges different levels of premium based on the insured payroll-related amount, premium rate, and contribution or subsidy percentage.
+The formulae are shown below.

 - (1) Contribution from the insured and dependents: - i.
-The insured and dependents in Categories 1 to 3:

-The insured payroll-related amount $\times$ Premium rate $\times$ Contribution rate $\times$ (1 + Number of dependents)

-ii.
-Dependents in Item 1 of Category 6:
+The insured and dependents in Categories 1 to 3: The insured payroll-related amount × Premium rate × Contribution rate × (1 + Number of dependents) - ii.
+Veteran's surviving dependents in Item 1 of Category 6: